worldline/ios-training/docs/src/ui-development/README.md

 - `@Binding`: allows to pass a reference of a state to a child view using `$state`.
 - `@EnvironmentObject`: Allows to globally share data between views.
 An `@EnvironmentObject` conforms to the `ObservableObject` protocol and its properties have the `@Published` property wrapper.
 - `@ObservedObject`: Allows to observe changes in an object that conforms to the `ObservableObject` protocol.
+- `List`: A container view that displays a scrollable list of data.
+- `NavigationView` and `NavigationLink`: Allow to navigate between views.
+- `UserDefaults`: A simple way to persist small data such as user preferences.

 ### Examples: